The Willies (film)

 The Willies is a 1990 American comedy horror anthology film, written and directed by Brian Peck.
-The movie was filmed in both California and Connecticut.
+The film was shot in both California and Connecticut, and features cameos by several recognizable genre and character actors.

-The film features cameos by several recognizable genre and character actors.
-James Karen and Clu Gulager appear.
-Sean Astin plays one of the film's storytellers.
-Kathleen Freeman plays an elementary school teacher.
-Michael Bower plays a disturbed teenager.
-Kirk Cameron, Tracey Gold, and Jeremy Miller make appearances, as does actress Chelsea Noble.
-Dana Ashbrook and Kimmy Robertson also appear.
-The Willies is also an early film credit of stand-up comedian Doug Benson.

 Plot

 Prologue ("Camping Out")

-Two brothers, Kyle and Josh, and their cousin, Michael (Sean Astin), gather around a campfire and decide to tell scary stories to one another, each one of which they claim to be absolutely true (in the style of urban legends).
+In a frame story, two brothers, Kyle and Josh, and their cousin, Michael (Sean Astin), gather around a campfire and decide to tell scary stories to one another, each one of which they claim to be absolutely true (in the style of urban legends).
 In the first ten minutes of the film (even before the opening credits), they tell a series of brief stories: